George M. Patchen (horse): Origin and early years

-Racing record
+Racing career

 In the early 1850s, when he was just two or three, he was bought for $400 by John Buckley of Bordentown, New Jersey, from H. J. Sickles.
 As a trainer, John Buckley handled American Eclipse.
 A few months after the deal, George M. Patchen's ownership was split when Dr. Longstreet of Bordentown bought a half share.

 George M. Patchen wasn't put to the track until he was nearly six years old.
 Until his trotting debut in October 1858, he was seen only at agricultural shows and stood at Bordentown, New Jersey, except during the 1857 season.

 He won his first race in 1854 with a time of 2:41.
 He won the 1855 U.S. Agricultural Society Show in Philadelphia and the 1856 New Jersey Agricultural Show, defeating John Nelson, Hero, and others in 2:40.
 During the late 1850s, John Buckley conditioned him on Equestrian Park's one‐mile course, located on Sandtown Road a mile from Trenton, New Jersey.
 In 1857, he made a season at Newton, beating Morning Star and Woful to a wagon in 2:38 and 2:33.
 Following his spring season at Bordentown, he won in Somerville in fall 1858 with mile heats to a wagon in 2:29.
 That autumn, Buckley also rode him bareback at Bordentown in 2:31, though he lost badly to Ethan Allen after breaking in the first heat at 2:23.

 In October 1858, Buckley sold his interest to Joseph Hall of Rochester, New York, and although Longstreet remained co‑owner, Hall took full charge of the horse's training and campaigns.